 Children remain the responsibility of the class teacher and will receive a graduated approach to their school life depending on their need.
-For example, they may be pre-taught topic vocabulary, have tasks broken down into pictorial format, have word banks, use mind mapping techniques, etc. Some may attend group or individual out-of-class sessions to develop their speech, language and communication skills.
+For example, they may be pre-taught topic vocabulary, have tasks broken down into pictorial format, visuals have word banks, use mind mapping techniques.